Welcome back to Flexibility Is Freedom!

 The last two countries are not monetizable at this time.
 Amazon has a UAE program but it requires a local bank account in UAE, Egypt, or Saudi Arabia.

 Finally, I'm very excited about a new review format that I'm piloting out:

 And here's an example of the old format:

 This new format is cleaner, more modern, and includes more ways to convert users than the previous format.
 For each product, there are 4 ways for a user to visit Amazon:

-As 2020 nears its end (what a freakin’ year, eh?), I am also thinking about the future, both for my current business and for the next stage of my life.
+As 2020 nears its end (what a freakin' year, eh?), I'm thinking about the future as well, both for my current business and the next stage of my life.

 I'm planning to create a second website / digital asset in the near future and document the entire process in a YouTube series on my channel Flexibility Is Freedom.

-Especially during this “lockdown” period, I think there’s a lot of people who’d be interested in building an online business and making an extra $200, $500, or even $1,000 a month in side income, to supplement their regular income, savings, or perhaps as their primary income because they’ve been laid off, furloughed, or had to close their business (like lots of resturants, gyms, etc.).
+During this "lockdown" period, I think there's a lot of people who'd be interested in building an online business and making an extra $200, $500, or even $1,000 a month in side income to supplement their regular income, savings, or perhaps as their primary income because they've been laid off, furloughed, or had to close their business (like lots of restaurants, gyms, etc.).

-I’m really excited to bring this idea to life, as i) it could help many people make a bit of money during this challenging time, which is perhaps the best thing that I can personally do to help others right now, and ii) it’s a great way to build my second website because it’ll require me to build a repeatable process and explain that process to beginners, which is one of the best ways to truly learn it myself.
-Also, I’ll get invaluable feedback on my ideas when other people go and try them for themselves.
+I'm excited to bring this idea to life, as i) it could help many people make a bit of money during this challenging time, which is the best thing that I can personally do to help others right now, and ii) it's a great way to build my second website because it'll require me to build a repeatable process and explain that process to beginners, which is one of the best ways to learn it myself.

-Alright, that’s it for this month’s income report!
-Take care of yourself, your family, and remember this week that the Earth will continue to revolve around the Sun!
+Alright, that's it for this month's income report!
+Take care of yourself, your family, and remember that the Earth will continue to revolve around the Sun!